launchflow/launchflow/docs/src/app/docs/why-launchflow/page.md

 ## The LaunchFlow Toolkit

-### Resources, Services, and Environments
+### Resources, Deployments, and Environments

 LaunchFlow's abstractions help you manage your infrastructure:

 - [Resouces](/docs/concepts/resources) make it easy to provision cloud resources and connect to them in your code, regardless of where it's running from
-- [Services](/docs/concepts/services) decrease the overhead of setting up and managing release pipelines
+- [Deployments](/docs/concepts/deployments) decrease the overhead of setting up and managing release pipelines
-- [Environments](/docs/concepts/environments) group resources and services together so you can test, stage, and deploy your code easily
+- [Environments](/docs/concepts/environments) group resources and deployments together so you can test, stage, and deploy your code easily

 ### Tools for Local Development and Collaboration